wadevenz/FEB24-T1A3-Terminal_Application/README.md

 #### Remove Account
 ![remove_account](docs/remove.png)

 This last feature is similar to the previous as it initalises a list to 'new_file' and opens the main file in 'read' mode.
-Iterating through each'row'using a for loop, the if pin does not equal the 'row' index 1 condition for each iteration, appending the list in the variable 'new_file'.
+Iterating through each 'row' using a for loop, the if pin does not equal the 'row' index 1 condition for each iteration, appending the list in the variable 'new_file'.
 If the condtion is False or in other words the pin equals index 1 of the 'row', the balance or index 2 of the 'row' is returned.
 This will be set to a variable in the menu for a print statement to be displayed to the user for 'final_balance'.
+Naturally the row in the file where pin value matches will not be appended to 'new_file' as it is being removed.

 ### Code Style Guidelines
 [PEP 8](https://peps.python.org/pep-0008/#introduction) was the style guide for this assessment.